 Oh my god.
 Now he’s walking towards me.
 Quick, look away.
 Look away.
 LOOK AWAY.
 Find something else to look at!

 Okay, now I’m just staring blankly at that horrible brown puddle.
 Great.

 “Excuse me,” he says.
 His voice is rough, maybe he too is annoyed by the rain, but it has a kind and a gentle undertone – as if he (call me crazy) fancies me.
 “Are these your sunglasses?”, he’s holding a gold rimmed black glasses.
 Yes, they’re mine, registers my brain.

 “Yes, they’re mine…”, my speech dumbly mirrors my brain.
 I want to say something more.
-Like “Would you like to have coffee with me?
-Would like to let me run my hands through your hair?”
+Like “How did you find it?” or “Would like to let me run my hands through your hair?”

-But there’s no point thinking about it now.
+There’s no point thinking about it now.
 I’m walking away.
 This is it.
 It’s over before it could even start.
+What was going to happen, anyway?
 Should I have asked for his number?
 I should have.
 What should I do now?
 What should I do?
 I’m walking away from someone who could be my future husband.
 (What?
 Husband?
 Slow down there, girl.)

 I can hear him hailing for a rickshaw.
 Now it’s definitely over.
 He’s leaving, too.

 “Excuse me, miss!”
 And I know it’s him, without having to look back.
 My heart does a little cartwheel.

 “I’m going towards the mall.
 Could I drop you somewhere in between, you know, only because I want to compensate for my ‘bad’ joke?” he asks.
 He’s really counting on me saying ‘yes’, even though he tries his best not to show it.
 Oh, he’s got a contagious smile.